Dallas Annulment Attorney

 Division of community property may or may not work in your favor — it is best to have your proverbial legal ducks in a row before your case goes in front of a judge or jury.
-Seeking the advice of a Dallas family law attorney who is well-versed in Texas annulment law can help to get you the best possible and potentially more favorable outcome.
+Seeking the advice of a Dallas family law attorney who is well-versed in Texas annulment law can help to get you a potentially more favorable court order outcome.

-In the Lone Star State, if any children are either born to or adopted by the spouses, this does not delegitimize them in the event of an annulment.
+In Texas, if any children are either born to or adopted by the spouses, this does not delegitimize them in the event of an annulment.
 However, there will need to be the inclusion of a Suit Affecting the Parent-Child Relationship (SAPCR) which is a child custody suit, along with the annulment request.
 Connecting the annulment case with the SAPCR allows the court to establish custody, visitation, child support, health insurance, and other relevant decisions typically decided in family law matters.

 If you are going to pursue the annulment process, understand it can be quite complex.
 To succeed, everything has to be in proper order.
-An attorney will make sure you have the proper evidence needed to be presented when you make your court appearance.
-Your attorney will also make sure you are being treated fairly during the court process and can take the right steps to increase the chances that the annulment request will not be denied.
+An attorney will assemble the proper evidence needed when you make your court appearance.
+Your attorney will also make sure you are being treated fairly during the court process and can help increase the chances that the annulment request will not be denied.